alessandro-bertero/catcheR/README.md

 Data analysis pipeline from HEDGe lab.

 See preprint DOI: XXXXXX.
-See associated protocol and CatcheR protocol from preprint XXXXX.
+See associated protocol and catcheR protocol 4 from preprint XXXXX.

 Repository contains 2 sets of scripts:

 - CatcheR barcode pipeline curated by Maria Luisa Ratto: first step of the analysis, to assign perturbation to single cells.
-  There are two different versions: one for 10X data and one for double indexing sci-RMNAseq.
-An overview of the workflow can be found in the DOCUMENTATION folder.
+  There are two different versions: one for 10X data (iPS2-10X-seq) and one for double indexing sci-RNAseq (iPS2-sci-seq).
+The DOCUMENTATION folder provides an overview of the workflow.

 - single cell analysis curated by Elisa Balmas: Evaluate the perturbation effect of a gene or shRNA at the clonal or population level.
   Clustering is done with Monocle 3 and customized statistical methods have been employed to assess:
   (1) Cluster enrichment variation due to a perturbation; (2) Changes in Pseudotime or Module gene expression associated with a perturbation.
+  Download the row data from array express (E-MTAB-14102, E-MTAB-14065, and E-MTAB-14066).
+The filtered and annotated data are available as RDS files on Zenodo DOI 10.5281/zenodo.11238212.
+To reproduce this pipeline fully, one can download the scratch folders (which also contain the count matrices output from catcheR pre-QC) and the associated files.

 # CatcheR installation
 Use the "install_github" function in the "devtools" package.